priya9998/expense-tracker-advanced/README.md

-Note # This project currently uses a localhost backend for development.
+#Note: This project currently uses a localhost backend for development.
 Live deployment will be added after backend deployment.

 #Expense Tracker Advanced

 A React-based Expense Tracker application to manage income and expenses efficiently.